children playing educational games

 1. Each player selects a mystery character from their set of cards.

-2. Players take turns asking yes or no questions to eliminate characters from the board.
+2. Players ask yes or no questions to eliminate characters from the board.

 3. The first player to guess the opponent’s mystery character wins the game.